 There must be a project that you have always dreamed of doing, what is it?

 I am most interested in creating an application that will truly help the state in which I was born and raised, South Carolina.
 This could be from a fiscal, informational or safety standpoint.
-Also, opening a state of the Art Fried Chicken Restaurant is certainly on my bucket list as well.

 What does the future hold for your company, or you as a person?